philsong/dogecoind-docker/testnet/README.md

 Pre-requisite: [Docker installation](https://docs.docker.com/).

-Installed Docker?
-Great.
 Now build this docker project according to the recipe found at ``your/path/to/dogecoind-docker/testnet/Dockerfile``.

 ```
 cd /your/path/to/dogecoind-docker/testnet